openlibraryenvironment/gokb-info/docs/documentation/kbart-editing.md

 ## Recognize and correct character encoding

-To recognize and edit the character encoding, the GOKb team recommends the free tool [Notepad++](https://notepad-plus-plus.org/).
+To recognize and edit the character encoding, the GOKB team recommends the free tool [Notepad++](https://notepad-plus-plus.org/).
 Since KBART files are text files, they can be edited with the text editor Notepad++.

 Open the KBART file in Notepad++.
 Normally Notepad++ recognizes the character encoding of the file and displays it in the footer of the window.
 If the encoding has not been recognized correctly, you will recognize this by incorrect characters that are displayed by Notepad++ with a black background: